-- Telephone calls to all known contacts - Letters home (including recorded delivery)

-- Contact with other schools where siblings may be registered - Possible home (or parents' workplace if known) visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the pupil/family - All contacts and outcomes to be recorded on the pupil's file
+- Telephone calls to all known contacts - Letters home (recorded delivery) - · Contact with other schools where siblings may be registered - Possible home (or parents' workplace if known) visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the family - All contacts and outcomes must be recorded down on the child's file

-The school is required by law to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
-All pupils must be placed on both registers.
+The school is required by law to have an admission register and an attendance register.
+All children must be placed on both registers.

-Child going missing during the School day
+Child going missing during the school day

-The School follows its procedures for student absence should a student not appear for morning registration.
-However, if the student is known to have been on the School site but has subsequently become unaccounted for, then procedures outlined in the Lost/Missing Child Procedure will be followed.
+The school follows its procedures for the absences should a child not appear for morning registration.
+However, if the child is known to have been on the school site but has subsequently become unaccounted for, then procedures outlined in the Lost/Missing Child Procedure will be followed.